un-ts/changesets-gitlab/README.md

 - `INPUT_TARGET_BRANCH` -> The merge request target branch.
 Defaults to current branch
 - `INPUT_CREATE_GITLAB_RELEASES` - A boolean value to indicate whether to create Gitlab releases after publish or not.
 Default true.
 - `INPUT_LABELS` - A comma separated string of labels to be added to the version package Gitlab Merge request
+- `INPUT_PUSH_ALL_TAGS` - A boolean value to indicate whether to push all tags at once using `git push origin --tags` [see](https://github.com/un-ts/changesets-gitlab/issues/194).
+Default true.

 ### Outputs